 1. Setting up user profiles

-Before IAM is operational, security teams must on-board existing users with the right role description, user credentials, and access privileges.
-In large companies this can be a daunting task, reaching across multiple departments, locations, and even continents.
+Before IAM is operational, security teams must onboard existing users with the right role description, user credentials, and access privileges.
+This can be a daunting task in large companies, across multiple departments, locations, and even continents.

 Matching users and privileges is a complex process.
 Individuals require access to different cloud resources.
-This may involve different permissions within a specific application such as content management systems or accounting tools.
+This may involve additional permissions, such as content management systems or accounting tools, within a specific application.

-Role based access control tools can help here.
+Role-based access control tools can help here.
 The right tools guide security admins as they set up profiles.
-But constant testing and vigilance is needed to make sure privileges continue to work properly.
+But, constant testing and vigilance are needed to ensure privileges work correctly.

 2. Interoperability and app sprawl